 This question was asked on Quora.com, below is my answer.

-Even with the technology wars waging, DSPs must also maintain good relationships with their customers, even if they’re offering a self-service platform.
+Even with the technology wars waging, companies operating demand side platforms must also maintain good relationships with their customers, even if they’re offering a self-service platform.
 Sales and support go hand in hand in the online advertising world.
 No one going after significant budgets gets a free pass.
 Balancing the resources allocated to particular customers can be challenging in this business, like any other.
 Conflicts between advertising campaigns, however, seem unlikely given the volume of inventory available on most platforms.
 The human element can make adjustments if they arise.